abourget/obsidian-google-tasks-import/README.md

 - Remove the interval config and feature
 - Remove the notification config
 - Comment out the Confirmations config (in case someone wants to _not_ delete tasks when they are imported).
+- Upon Login, call `refreshTaskList()`
+- Purge all the unused code.
+- Whoops, doesn't work across vaults.
+Keeps the same refresh token it seems?!
+Where is that stored?
+In something global to Electron, and not even to the particular Vault window?